UPB logo

 Volunteering

-Volunteering connects us with others and we become aware of the positive actions and their importance.
 Through volunteering programs carried out by our numerous student organizations, our students can connect with other members of the community and make the environment in which they live a better place.

 volunteering img volunteering img